aenlemmea/cmpt/README.md

 ```
 #### TODO

+- [ ] Trim the binary.
+The current size is exceptionally big. >URGENT Hight Priority<
 - [ ] Support dmoj. >High Priority<
+- [ ] Log Mode.
+Log which problems are done (submitted/accepted) and which are not done as well as last fetched.
+In a file.
 - [ ] Support template placement strategies (viz.
 OVERWRITE or ADD_DUP)
 - [ ] Clang++ support for compilation flags
 - [ ] Custom directory structre or Alternate directory structure.